LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/using-consumer-access-tokens.md

 Follow this configuration guide: [Consumer Delegation](consumer-delegation-configuration.html)

 **4. Configutre Dialog**
-Dialog should inclde an API integration and consumer verification delegation button.
+Dialog should include an API integration and consumer verification delegation button.
 **Note:** The API integration must be included and ordered in the dialog flow before the consumer verification dialog button.

 ***4.1 add integration***